ShahzebMahmood/shahzebmahmood.github.io/_tabs/about.md

 ---

-*Currently pursuing my Master's in Computer Science with Cybersecurity and working toward my TCM Practical Junior Penetration Tester certification.*
+*Currently pursuing my Master's in Computer Science with Cybersecurity.*